opensourcedesign/opensourcedesign.github.io/content/resources/articles/text-based-tools-for-designers.md

 _If you like to support the creation of libre tools for (open source) designers, have a look at [some of our ideas](https://github.com/opensourcedesign/resources/issues/16)._

-**Sources:**

-- **[1]** Designing as reflective conversation with the materials of a design situation, Donald Schön, 1992
+[^1]: Donald Schön: *Designing as reflective conversation with the materials of a design situation*, 1992.
-- **[2]** »sketching provides a temporary, external store for tentative ideas, and supports the ‘dialogue’ that the designer has between problem and solution.« (Chapter 1, ›Design Ability‹) »…Drawing…gives the flex­i­bil­ity to shift lev­els of de­tail in­stan­ta­neously; al­lows par­tial, dif­fer­ent views at dif­fer­ent lev­els of de­tail to be de­vel­oped side by side« (Chapter 4, ›How Designers Think‹) in Design Thinking – Understanding how designers think and work.
-Nigel Cross, 2011
+[^2]: »sketching provides a temporary, external store for tentative ideas, and supports the ‘dialogue’ that the designer has between problem and solution.« (Chapter 1, ›Design Ability‹) »…Drawing…gives the flexibility to shift levels of detail instantaneously; allows partial, different views at different levels of detail to be developed side by side« (Chapter 4, ›How Designers Think‹) in Nigel Cross: *Design Thinking – Understanding how designers think and work*, 2011.